History of McDonald's: McDonald family years

-Ray Kroc joins and expands franchise operation
+Ray Kroc enters

 In 1954, Ray Kroc, a seller of Prince Castle brand Multimixer milkshake machines, learned that the McDonald brothers were using eight of his machines at their San Bernardino restaurant.
-His curiosity was piqued, and he visited the restaurant with his friend Charles Lewis, who had suggested to Kroc several improvements to the McDonald's burger recipe.
+His curiosity was piqued, and he flew to California to visit the restaurant himself.
 The McDonald brothers operated six franchise locations.

 Believing that the McDonald's formula was a ticket to success, Kroc suggested that the brothers franchise their restaurants throughout the United States.
 The brothers were skeptical that the self-service approach could succeed in colder, rainier climates; furthermore, their thriving business in San Bernardino, and franchises already operating or planned, made them reluctant to risk a national venture.
 Kroc offered to assume the major responsibility for establishing the new franchises elsewhere.
 He returned to his home outside of Chicago with rights to set up McDonald's restaurants throughout the country, except in a handful of territories in California and Arizona already licensed by the McDonald brothers.
 The brothers were to receive 0.5% of gross sales.